 There is a misconception about Christians.
-That is, that just because you are filled with the Holy Spirit, does NOT mean that you won’t deal with fears, anxieties and depression.
+That is, that just because you are filled with the Holy Ghost, does NOT mean that you won’t deal with fears, anxieties and depression.
 In fact, I believe that the devil will work OVERTIME on God fearing people because of the threat they are to his kingdom.
 It is hard to type that because I don’t want people to misread what I’m trying to say.
 No, I do not believe that Holy Ghost filled individuals should give in to those emotions and sentiments.
 They have a release and help that unbelievers do not know or understand, and that is prayer.
 However, just because you are a Christian, does not mean that you will never face trials, hardships, emotions, doubts, fears… what is DOES mean is that you have a way out.
 You have the greatest ‘therapist’ and helper ready to come to your aid any moment you speak His name.
 He can do what no other can.

 In many of my prayers, I have said, “God, I feel really miserable right now.
 How is anything good going to come of this?”
 And then I am reminded of a quote that says: “That ugly part of your story you’re living through right now is gonna be one of the most powerful parts of your testimony someday.”
 God might just use me, as he has used women in my life, as a conduit to show just how powerful He is.
 To anyone who may read this post, I want to share with you something that somebody told me just the other day.
 And that is this: “God would not continue to put you through situations, if He knew you couldn’t do it.
 So, if God says you can, who are you to say that you can’t?”
 This spoke to me.
 I’m thankful for strong people who can help me be strong.